How ConsumerAffairs uses cookies

 • Inside the rear wheel well

 If you’re having trouble finding the VIN, you can also get it from your car registration, title or insurance paperwork.
-If you have an older car, it may be stamped on the front frame near the engine.
+Some car models may also stamp it on the front frame near the engine.

 Car warranties last for a specified mileage and number of years.
 To determine if the warranty is still valid, you’ll need to know the current mileage.
 You can find your car’s current mileage on the instrument cluster behind the steering wheel.
 Write down the mileage as displayed on your car’s odometer.